MMZK1526/Haskell-Graphs/README.md

   * **Pre:** The graph is undirected.

 * `kruskalMST :: Graph a => a -> Maybe a`
-  * Generates the Minimum Spanning Tree via Kruskal's Algorithm;
+  * Generates the Minimum Spanning Tree via Kruskal's Algorithm.
-  * The polymorphic type `a` represents the graph.
   * **Argument 1:**
     * The graph.
   * **Result:**